-- 1. Uni-axial tension test on a ductile material
+- 1. Uni-axial tension test on mild steel specimen.

-- 2. Torsion test on a ductile material
+- 2. Compression test on brick and concrete.

-- 3. Direct shear test on mild steel
+- 3. Rockwell hardness test.

-- 4. Compression test on brick / concrete
+- 4. Brinell's hardness test.

-- 5. Compression test on closely coiled helical spring
+- 5. Izod impact test.

-- 6. Bending test on cantilever beam
+- 6. Bending test on simply supported beam.

-- 7. Bending test on simply supported beam
+- 7. Direct shear test.

-- 8. Bending test on continuous beam
+- 8. Compression test on close coiled helical spring.

-- 9. Brinell's Hardness test
+- 9. Charpy impact Test.

-- 10. Rockwell Hardness test
+- 10. Torsion test.

-- 11. Izod Impact test
+- 11. Bending test on cantilever beam.

-- 12. Charpy Impact test
+- 12. Bending test on continuous beam.

-(18PC2CE02) SURVERYING AND GEOMATICS LABORATORY
+(19PC2CE02) SURVERYING LABORATORY

-- To apply the concepts of leveling for determining longitudinal and cross sectional profile - To develop contour maps through in-direct method of leveling - To understand the principles of trigonometric and tachometric surveying for measurement of horizontal and vertical distances - To appreciate the applications of modern instruments in measurement of area determination and contouring
+- To apply the concepts of leveling for determining longitudinal and cross sectional profile - To develop contour maps through in-direct method of leveling - To understand the principles of trigonometric and tacheometric surveying for measurement of horizontal and vertical distances - To relate the applications of modern instruments in measurement of area, contouring and curves